coil-kt/coil/docs/image_loaders.md

     .build()
 ```

 Coil performs best when you create a single `ImageLoader` and share it throughout your app.
-This is because each `ImageLoader` has its own memory cache, disk cache, and network observer.
+This is because each `ImageLoader` has its own memory cache, disk cache, and `OkHttpClient`.

 ## Caching